“A little warrior who never gave up” – Lino walks again

 For many of us, climbing trees is part of our childhood memory.
 We look back in fondness of the time spent high amongst the leaves, watching the world go by, without a care in the world.

 In July 2020, CBM partners brought Lino back to South Sudan, where he received weekly dressings and then physiotherapy.
-Although Lino still needs one more surgery in Uganda, he can now stand, walk and move independently.
-Having accesses to proper medical care has prevented permanent disability.
+Although Lino needed one more surgery in Uganda, he can now stand, walk and move independently.
+Having accesses to proper medical care has prevented a permanent disability.
 Lino is now able to enjoy time with friends and watch on as his uncle builds things in his carpentry shop.

 CBM acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP).

 Back to Stories